jeacovy/gifme-readme/README.md

 - Change ```tag``` in the ```.sh``` to a key word of your interest
 - Thats it.
 Enjoy!

-Note that this only supports adding the GIF to the top of the README file.
+Do note that this only supports adding a GIF to the top of the README file.

 ###### **Just a friendly note:**
 All memes are **Rated G** *(means ISFW)*